 - Also known as – Electrostatic air cleaner, Electronic air cleaner

-Electrostatic Precipitators are the step-up version to Ion generator.
+Electrostatic Precipitators are the step-up version of the Ion generator.
 It uses the same ionization method but comes with the extra collector plate.
 The merit of a collector plate is you do not have to vacuum the room to officially get rid of the dropped particles.

 How it works: Through the force of an induced electrostatic charge, Electrostatic Precipitator will release millions of negative ions in the air.
 The negative ions will merge with positive ions particles like dust, mold, and smoke.
 This caused the merged particles to fall due to the increased weight.
 The fallen airborne particles will then be collected via a flat charged plate.